Learning objective

 - If you had the situation to do over again, what would you do differently?

 - Stress that we are all different in many ways, including physically.
 Some of these differences are within our power to influence while others are out of our control.
 Stress that physical fitness and healthy eating are factors that are within our control that can help change our body shape.
+Sometimes, even with healthy eating and physical fitness our bodies may not change - and this is very normal.
+Everyone is born with different genes that impact how our body changes throughout the lifetime.
 Each of us should focus on being the best we can be and show respect toward others.

 Busting body myths